-During fiscal year 2012, the Company's Board of Directors held twelve regularly scheduled monthly meetings and no special meetings.
-Each of the nominees holding office during this period attended at least 75% of the aggregate number of monthly meetings of the Board of Directors and meetings of committees upon which he served.
+During fiscal year 2014, the Company's Board of Directors held twelve regularly scheduled monthly meetings and no special meetings.
+Each of the nominees holding office during this period attended at least 75% of the aggregate number of monthly meetings of the Board of Directors and meetings of committees upon which he served with the exception of Allan L. Bridgford Jr. who resigned as director on March 24, 2014 and was reappointed as director on January 12, 2015.